willroberts/willroberts.github.io/README.md

 This is an Unreal Engine plugin I developed in C++ to leverage the [Steam Online Subsystem](https://docs.unrealengine.com/5.1/en-US/online-subsystem-steam-interface-in-unreal-engine/).

-The plugin provides an implementation of the Online Subsystem's session management functionality, as well as a Widget-based debug menu and a reusable Logger library.
+The plugin provides an implementation of the Online Subsystem's session management functionality for online multiplayer, as well as a Widget-based debug menu and a reusable Logger library.

 Github URL: [https://github.com/willroberts/ue5-multiplayer-plugin](https://github.com/willroberts/ue5-multiplayer-plugin)